Sweet Cream Cheese Rolls

 3. Prepare Sweet Cream Cheese Filling: Mix all ingredients until combined.
 Use fork/spoon or whisk here as you don’t want the mixture to get to runny.

 4. Shape rolls: After the dough doubles in size, punch and knead for few seconds (to release yeasty bubbles).
 Transfer the dough onto lightly floured work surface and roll into 1cm thin rectangle.
 Spread 2/3rd of Sweet Cream Cheese Filling in the middle of the rectangle (see pictures).
 You will be folding the dough in 3 (same way you would fold a business letter).
 Fold 1st part to cover the cream cheese and apply the remaining part of filling on top.
 Cover up with the second part of the dough to form narrow rectangle (see pictures).
 Using sharp knife cut the rectangle vertically into 10 rolls.
 Prepare baking tray and lay with parchment paper.
-Transfer rolls (narrow rectangles) onto the baking tray and twist once around the middle to form the shape.
+Transfer rolls (narrow rectangles) onto the baking tray and twist once or twice around the middle to form the shape.
 Leave covered for 15 minutes (2nd rest).
-In that time preheat the oven to 180C.
-Brush with egg wash just before baking (brush dough only, leaving out cream cheese intact).
+In that time preheat the oven to 180C (160C fan forced).
+Brush with egg wash just before baking.

-5. Bake at 180C for 15-16 minutes or until golden.
-Once baked, leave on the baking tray for 10 minutes then transfer to the cooling rack and cool for another 5-10 minutes before serving.
+5. Bake at 180C (160C fan forced) for 20-25 minutes or until golden.
+In a meantime prepare the glaze: in a small pot mix all ingredients and warm up slightly, mixing until combined and smooth.
+Brush hot, baked rolls with the glaze and leave on the baking tray for 10 minutes then transfer to the cooling rack and cool for another 5-10 minutes before serving.

 1. Cream cheese - keep the stirring and mixing to minimum - if you over-mix the filling may become too runny.
 If it does become to runny - don’t worry - work with sharp knife while cutting rolls, twist rolls on the baking tray and clean the residue from parchment paper.
 If there is any overflow on the roll it’s going to set while baking.